premchander-revature/interviewquestions/angular-questions/01-IntroductionToAngular.md

 ---

-2. What is meant by SPA?
+2. What is meant by SPA? _or_ Give some examples for single page applications.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)